jon-jacky/home/commonplace.md

-  From Found Material, Syntax, Brevity ...: "This opening sentence is more than ten lines long ... to be exact and economical does not necessarily mean to be brief. ...
+  From Found Material, Syntax, Brevity ...: "This opening sentence is more than ten lines long ... to be exact and economical does not necessarily mean to be brief. ..."

   From Thirty Recommendations for Good Writing Habits:
   " ...
-Read the best writers from all different periods; keep your reading of contemporaries in proportion -- you do not want a steady diet of contemportary literature.
+Read the best writers from all different periods; keep your reading of contemporaries in proportion -- you do not want a steady diet of contemporary literature.
 You already belong to your time."

   "Cutting can be effective ...
 But this does not mean that  everything has to be short.
 You can write three thousand pages (as Proust did in *In Search of Lost Time*) and still be economical.
-In this case, begin econonical simply means not saying more than you need to."
+In this case, being economical simply means not saying more than you need to."

 17 Feb 2020